 “My banker said I can be covered even if I have a medical history, just don’t declare it.”
 OR “My agent told me it’s okay, they will still approve me without asking for details.”

+This is a dangerous misconception.
 If you do not declare your medical history:

 - The insurer has the right to reject your claim later.